Neelka96/pandas-challenge/README.md

     binned and categorized.
 This is because the budgets for each school is
     proportional to the size of the school and the way their resources are allocated.
     Generally, charter schools may spend less per student while districts spend more
-    per student, but the budget is not strictly indicitive of how well students did.
+    per student, but the budget is not strictly indicative of how well students did.
     It is actually more representative of the schools themselves and their need for
     more resources as a larger school that serves a wider demographic.